Basque Cheesecake

 Preview the recipe

-- Using a stand mixer fitted with the whisk attachment, beat the room-temperature cream cheese, sugar, vanilla, and lemon zest on medium speed until completely smooth, 2-3 minutes.
+• Using a stand mixer fitted with the whisk attachment, beat the room-temperature cream cheese, sugar, vanilla, and lemon zest on medium speed until completely smooth, about 3–4 minutes.
 Scrape down the bowl as needed to ensure no lumps remain.
-With the mixer running, gradually add the egg whites and mix just until fully combined and the mixture is ready to use.
+With the mixer running on low speed, gradually add the egg whites and mix just until fully combined.

 Pastry Cream

-- For a springform mold: Do not place it on a baking tray.
-For a tall cake ring: Place it directly on two stacked baking trays.
-This double-tray technique insulates the sides, promotes even baking, and ensures the cake rises uniformly.
+For a tall cake ring: Place the ring directly on two stacked baking sheets.
+This double-layer technique insulates the bottom of the cake, promotes even baking, and ensures the cake rises uniformly.

 Baking